department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/oh-scheduling-requirements.md

 A OH user can schedule nutrition and food appointments at any OH location where:
   1. They are a registered patient.
     - Note: registering at one OH location automatically registers them at all other OH facilities.
-  1. AND They have had an appointment at that location for `Nutrition and Food`
+  1. AND They have had an appointment at that location for the selected type of care
-  1. AND The location has enabled direct scheduling for `Nutrition and Food`Rule:
+  1. AND The location has enabled direct scheduling for the selected type of care

 Note: Facilities with providers a user has a relationship with will only be displayed if the user has had a past appointment with that provider at that specific facility.
 This prevents users from accidentally scheduling appointments at distant locations if a provider has moved to a different facility.